 Reports of bloating, abdominal distress, and constipation are common.
+Most women with anorexia nervosa stop having menstrual periods.
 Patients usually lose interest in sex.
 Depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
 Exact cause is unknown... read more occurs frequently.

-Common physical findings include bradycardia, low blood pressure, hypothermia, lanugo hair or slight hirsutism, and edema.
+Common physical findings include bradycardia, low blood pressure, hypothermia, lanugo hair (soft, fine hair usually found only on neonates) or slight hirsutism, and edema.
 Body fat is greatly reduced.
 Patients who vomit frequently may have eroded dental enamel, painless salivary gland enlargement, and/or an inflamed esophagus.